cgtaylor1/jennytutorial/README.md

 "This time the commit worked after the second try.
 I think it has something to do with using ownCloud and the lag in its syncing"

+"Yup, the commit doesn't work on the first try because of the ownCloud sync"